PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ## Using third party packages

-You can use any packages from [PyPi](https://pypi.org) in your Pipedream workflows.
+You can use any packages from [PyPI](https://pypi.org) in your Pipedream workflows.
 This includes popular choices such as:

 * [`requests` for making HTTP requests](https://pypi.org/project/requests/)
 * [`sqlalchemy`for retrieving or inserting data in a SQL database](https://pypi.org/project/sqlalchemy/)
 * [`pandas` for working with complex datasets](https://pypi.org/project/pandas/)

-To use a PyPi package, just include it in your step's code:
+To use a PyPI package, just include it in your step's code:

 ```python
 import requests